mc-usana/amazon-q/README.md

 ![Amplify GitHub App Migration](docs/images/amplify-Migrate-to-our-GitHub-app-message.png)

 **Recommendation**: Click the "Start migration" button to migrate to the new GitHub App integration.
-This provides improved security, better permissions management, and enhanced CI/CD capabilities for your Amplify deployments.
+Use a GitHub app instead of OAuth to access your code repository to trigger builds.
+GitHub apps offer the same experience but with fewer required permissions.

 ## Cleanup